 The Family Property Act

-What Property is Included
+What is Family Property

-This exemption applies to property that was owned by one spouse before the relationship began as well as property that was given as a gift or inheritance before the spousal relationship began, unless the gift or inheritance was intended for both parties.
+This exemption applies to property that was owned by one spouse before the relationship began as well as property that was received as a gift or inheritance before the spousal relationship began, unless the gift or inheritance was intended for both parties.

 - contributions of any kind by one spouse to the other spouse, their children or property